scriptprivate/prv/README.md

 ### Summary

 This Perl utility allows users to easily mass-rename files in a directory through a terminal interface.
 You can interactively edit filenames and choose to keep file extensions unchanged using the `-k` or `--keep` option.
+Additionally, you can filter files by specifying file extensions with the `-f` or `--filter` option.

 ---